 This wooden, covered bridge was built in the 13th Century and has been well-kept and renovated since then.
 In the 1600s, illustrations were added to the rafters along the way to illustrate death and the legends and beliefs surrounding it.

 Each of the sixty-seven works is intended to remind viewers that everyone dies; they show people from all walks of life being dragged to the afterlife by skeletons and other creatures.
 Good luck sleeping after visiting this one.

 On the central, southern shore of Lake Lucerne, you can visit the Hammetschwand Elevator.
 This is the tallest outdoor elevator in Europe.

 Built-in 1905, you can still ride it with confidence even today.
-You’ll rise to a height of over 3,700 feet above sea level to a viewing platform for incredible, unforgettable, above-the-clouds views of the Swiss Alps.
+You’ll rise over 3,700 feet above sea level to a viewing platform for incredible, unforgettable, above-the-clouds views of the Swiss Alps.